Hallowizer/pimp-my-mini/README.md

 Most of the writing was by Devnol, Hallowizer changed some of it to reference Discord less.

 Most hardware pictures are from DeadlyFoez, except the ripped motherboard, which came from BeatYT.

+Stuff in images/ifixit came from iFixIt, so it is licensed under their license.